Change your thoughts, ideas and habits

 If we want to we can start our own data input process.
 We can start over.
 We can identify those ideas which create the negative feelings.
 For example having a low opinion of ourselves.
 If we pay attention we can see these habitual thoughts when they happen.

 There are only two items that cause us trouble.
 One is the vision we have of ourselves.
 The other is the vision we have of the world around us.
-These visions, these pictures of ourselves and the world out there fall into one of two categories.
+These visions, these pictures of ourselves and the world out there, fall into one of two categories.
 They are (1) real, or (2) imagined.
-The real vision never gives us minor trouble.
-The imagined vision can cause big trouble. our vision of the world
+The real vision only makes us aware of trouble.
+The imagined vision is cause for big trouble.
+A more indepth discourse on meditation and problems with thinking from Diego Fontanive.
+You can also visit a new addition to dgswilson with some of Diego's writings at What is Mind